Consumer protection codes and mortgages

 Lenders must not:

-However, since 7 February 2013, the Financial Services Ombudsman cannot pursue complaints against the Irish Bank Resolution Corporation (IBRC) without the consent of the High Court.
+If you are not happy with the outcome of an appeal or complaint, you can refer it to the Financial Services and Pensions Ombudsman.
+However, the Financial Services and Pensions Ombudsman cannot pursue complaints against the Irish Bank Resolution Corporation (IBRC) without the consent of the High Court.

-The Free Legal Advice Centres (FLAC) have published a guide to the CCMA (pdf).
+The Free Legal Advice Centres (FLAC) have published a guide to the Code of Conduct on Mortgage Arrears 2013 (pdf).

 The Code includes requirements setting out how regulated entities must deal with and treat consumers who are in arrears on a range of loans including credit cards, personal loans and buy-to-let mortgages.
 It does not apply to mortgages on a primary residence – these are covered by the Code of Conduct on Mortgage Arrears, described above.